 Depending on the region, gate hurdles were traditionally made from a variety of wood: ash, willow or sweet chestnut.
 I favour the latter, partly for its easy workable qualities but also, more importantly, for its durablility outdoors.
 Chestnut has a very high tanin content, just like oak.
 In layman’s terms this means that it will last for a considerable time without the need for artificial preservatives, even when exposed to everything that the weather can throw at it.

 All my gate hurdles are made from cleft sweet chestnut.
 I prefer to cut my own timber wherever possible, but due to the lack of good quality chestnut in Wiltshire I now buy it from a sustainable source in West Sussex.
-The chestnut is coppiced on a 20-30 year rotation by a father and son business, as part of the woodland management plan for the estate.
+The chestnut is coppiced on a 20-30 year rotation by a family business, as part of the woodland management plan for the estate.

 My gate hurdles are made in a largely traditional way (with a little help from a few modern appliances like an electric drill!).
 The sweet chestnut is cleft (ie. split) for important reasons; firstly, it’s much quicker than sawing it, and secondly, prising the fibres apart rather than cutting across them means that the individual clefts are stronger and more water-resistant.